PostHog/posthog.com/contents/founders/what-recruiters-see.md

 But, here's the thing... we say no to a lot of candidates who actually meet the spec on paper.
 This doesn't mean you are a bad candidate, it just means that _relatively speaking_ you were not as strong as other candidates who applied this time.

-We find ~5% of candidates ask for feedback - if we replied to each one and spent ~5min writing each email, we'd be spending 30-60min on a typical day sending people feedback.
+We find ~5% of candidates ask for feedback.
+If we replied to each one and spent ~5min writing each email, we'd be spending 30-60min on a typical day sending people feedback.
 This is why we tell people to only expect feedback after any interview stage.
 I expect this picture is similar for most startups.

 ## Recruiters love this - one weird hack to bypass all of this